 A thermometer is another crucial tool in cheese making.
 Making cheese is all about raising the temperature of the milk in a precise way, having a thermometer will result in good cheese.

-A large stock pot, large enough to hold 1-3 gallons of milk is necessary.
+Large stock pot, large enough to hold 1-3 gallons of milk is necessary.
 I use a 3 gallon stainless steel stock pot which works great.
 This is the same stock pot that I use for making chicken broth or tomato sauce.
 Multi-functioning at it’s best!

-A slotted spoon works the best to stir in the cheese cultures and rennet.
+Slotted spoons work the best to stir in the cheese cultures and rennet.
 A large spoon will also work just as well.
 As long as you have a long handled spoon, you are all set!